gskema/prestashop-installer/README.md

 composer global require "gskema/prestashop-installer=~2.0"
 ```

-Make sure to place the `~/.composer/vendor/bin` directory in your PATH
+Make sure to place the `~/.composer/vendor/bin` or `~/.config/composer/vendor/bin` directory in your PATH
 so the `prestashop` executable can be located by your system.

 **Warning!**